Designations Congruent with Things: Chapter 23

 Yes? he replies.

 You make a terrible role model.
-I really don’t think that socially accepted activities for children include your current pursuits, his brain says, being Hermann, as it is so wont to do.
+I don’t think that socially accepted activities for children include your current pursuits, his brain says, being Hermann, as it’s wont to do.

 I make an epically awesome role model, actually, Newt says, using his fingernails to pick up the edge of a sterile gel packet.
-I am a literal rock star and an intellectual rockstar.
+I’m a literal rock star and an intellectual rockstar.

-His brain does not have a smartass response to that one.
+His brain doesn’t have a smartass response to that one.

 Ha.